colinwren/grunt-ghost/README.md

 Thanks to the [CasperJS](http://casperjs.org) authors for making a great tool, the descriptions of the test command options are modifications from their [documentation]( http://casperjs.org/testing.html#casper-test-command).
 I also want to thank the authors of [grunt-casperjs](https://github.com/ronaldlokers/grunt-casperjs) and [grunt-recess](https://github.com/sindresorhus/grunt-recess) because I learned a lot from looking at their source.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [grunt][grunt].
+Lint and test your code using grunt.

 ## License
 Copyright (c) 2013 Colin Wren